top of page

 The California cannabis industry has secured a significant legislative victory.
 Following coordinated advocacy led by the California Cannabis Operators Association (CaCOA), Assemblymember Jacqui Irwin has agreed to amend Assembly Bill 762 to remove all-in-one (AIO) cannabis vaping devices from the bill's scope.

 AB 762 originally proposed prohibiting the manufacture and sale of AIO cannabis vapes.
-While the bill's environmental intent was sound, its scope included all integrated cannabis vapes, regulated, tested products that represent a critical category within California's legal cannabis market.
+While the bill's environmental intent was sound, its scope included all integrated cannabis vapes, regulated and tested products that represent a critical category within California's legal cannabis market.

 Cannabis Industry’s Concerns and Amendment's Impact